valigrigore27/Price-Comparator/README.md

 ## Assumptions & Simplifications

 - The application assumes that CSV files named using the `{store}_{date}.csv` pattern contain product pricing data and are imported into two tables: `products` (for static product info) and `price_entries` (for time-specific pricing).
 - Discount files should follow the `{store}_discounts_{date}.csv` naming convention.
-They are only processed if the referenced products already exist in the database and have associated price history.
+They are only processed if the referenced products already exist in the database and have associated price history and are imported into discounts table.

 ---